KaylaPl4yz/KaylaPl4yz/README.md

 > I can be Moody and dramatic-ish as hell

 > If I dont know you or we arent close, Please use tone tags .
 I cant tell if what you're saying is a joke or very serious .

+> Often very much a silly, other times a prick if you have wronged others, especially my friends.

 ## Fandoms
 > Team Fortress 2